khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220au.md

 ---

+## CS220AU timetable
+Group 1: Fri 12–2pm in IT Lab I 3.402
+Group 2: Fri 4-6pm in IT Lab J 4SB.4.14

+We have two-hour sessions in [weeks 2–7, 9–11](https://www1.essex.ac.uk/timetables/).

+Week 8 is reading week (no classes).

 ## Module description
-This webpage expands on the university's module descriptions<!-- link folder with files -->.
+This page expands on the university's [module descriptions](https://github.com/khofstadter/CS220AU-DP/tree/main/assets).

-In week 1, I introduce both parts of the module; AU and SP.
-The seminars in weeks 2–7 provide training in a specific topic such, as <!-- can these be tags that we could click on?
+After a one-hour session introducing both parts of the module in week 2, the seminars/workshops in weeks 2–7 provide training in a specific topic such, as <!-- can these be tags that we could click on?
 Also, shouldn't this be organized in the order of the syllabus? -->

 - digital identities
 - web design